pryv/open-pryv.io/README.md

 ### Backup: native

-Run `./scripts/backup-database-native ${BACKUP_FOLDER}` to generate a dump of the current database contents Run `./scripts/backup-attachments-native ${BACKUP_FOLDER}` to copy the current attachment files.
+Run `./scripts/backup-database-native ${BACKUP_FOLDER}` to generate a dump of the current database contents Run `./scripts/backup-usersfiles-native ${BACKUP_FOLDER}` to copy the current usersfiles files.

 To restore the database, run `./scripts/restore-database-native ${BACKUP_FOLDER}` to restore data from the provided backup folder.
-To restore attachments, run `./scripts/restore-attachments-native ${BACKUP_FOLDER}` to restore data from the provided backup folder.
+To restore attachments, run `./scripts/restore-usersfiles-native ${BACKUP_FOLDER}` to restore data from the provided backup folder.
 Depending on your setup, you may need additional access rights.

 ### Backup: dockerized